 Wheezing is a high-pitched whistling sound made while you breathe.
-It is heard most clearly when you exhale, but in severe cases, it can be heard when you inhale.
-It is caused by narrowed airways and/or inflammation.
+It’s heard most clearly when you exhale, but in severe cases, it can be heard when you inhale.
+It’s caused by narrowed airways or inflammation.

-Wheezing may be a symptom of a serious breathing problem that requires a medical diagnosis and subsequent treatment.
+Wheezing may be a symptom of a serious breathing problem that requires diagnosis and treatment.

 Wheezing may also be an indication of:

-Wheezing may be triggered by short-term illnesses or health emergencies.
-These include:
+Wheezing may be triggered by short-term illnesses or health emergencies, including:

 Wheezing can happen to anyone.
 However, there are certain risk factors that can increase your chances of developing a wheeze.
 Hereditary illnesses, such as asthma, can run in families.